solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 > `verify-from-repo` you need to add the `mount-path`.
 This will be the path to
 > the folder containing the cargo.toml that contains your programs lib name.

-This command compares the on-chain program with the executable built from the source at the specified commit hash.
+This command compares the onchain program with the executable built from the source at the specified commit hash.

 Example